 It wasn't until his next move that I truly wished I'd just stopped being a kid and walked to the bed myself.
 He was trying to grab the leg he'd dropped before, which in return made him forget to hold on to the other half of my body, all this resulting in a loud thumping sound as my upper body fell backwards abruptly and I hit my head on the hardwood floor.

-I realized it was too late to express the extent of my acting skills now, my head was pounding madly and let's face it - a hit like that would've woken up an elefant.
+I realized it was too late to express the extent of my acting skills now, my head was pounding madly and honestly, a hit like that would've woken up an elefant.

 I groaned as I opened my eyes slowly, by which I only made him drop my other foot down, too.
 I was sort of grateful for that, atleast now my blood was free to flow the way it should.
 It had been useless for him to clutch my leg so tightly anyway, as if there was something left to save with the rest of my body lying on the floor!

 "Oh God, Willow?
 Are you awake?
 I'm so sorry!
 Willow?"
 He whispered frantically

 "Ugh" was the only respond I honored him with, sliding the back of my hand across my forehead dramatically.

 "I was only trying to carry you to bed, you fell asleep and Mikey told me you hadn't been able to sleep before so I thought-"

 I pushed myself into a seated position and was glad for the fact that I didn't feel lightheaded at all.
 The walls didn't spin and I seemed to get the number of the fingers he waved in front on my face right.

 "- Oh I'm so sorry, let me just-" He made a gesture to help me up but I refused, I'd had enough of his helping hands tonight.
 Once I was seated on the sofa chair again I decided to come clean.

 "It was my fault, really.
 I was awake the entire time.
 I just enjoyed seeing you strive" I smiled sheepishly.